solojavier/magus/README.md

 **Magus is an opinionated dotfile repo that will make your heart sing**

-  * Zsh is the best shell.
+  * Vim is the best editor.
+Zsh is the best shell.
 Pry is the best irb.
 Solarized is the best color scheme.
   * Apple-style philosophy: make everything Just Work and Look Good.
 Don't worry about too many options.
   * Optimized support for Solarized color scheme only, everything guaranteed to Look Good.
 Your eyes will thank you.
   * All common commands should be two and three character mnemonic aliases - less keystrokes, RSI reduction